 DCA hired CGK to help its member companies understand what Gen Z and Millennial applicants expect from their websites, social media, and application process.
 Our team revealed a previously unseen perspective that was absolutely critical to address, as well as specific actions that could be implemented immediately in member companies of all sizes and geographies.

 The findings were transformed into custom learning tools that the organization delivered to members to drive the knowledge deep and nationwide.
 In addition, DCA partnered with CGK to produce their first ever National Workforce Summit!

 Case Study Three:

 RETHINKING MILLENNIAL WORKPLACE TRAINING

-The Center’s team developed training solutions custom to the restaurant and their priority outcomes.
+CGK’s team developed training solutions custom to the restaurant and their priority outcomes.
 The training included filming videos and creating training resources designed uniquely for quick-service restaurants and the challenges they face in skills development, customer service expectations, and career building.
 The resulting training program was used to train all of the store-level managers and assistant managers along with in-person training for franchisees and corporate leadership at every location.